 He began his theatrical career as an actor, performing in comedies, dramas, and musicals throughout the Chicago area.
 He has worked with a variety of fine theater artists including Charlotte Rae (with whom he appeared in Driving Miss Daisy), Alan Ruck (with whom he appeared in Ti-Jean and His Brothers) and Bob Falls (who directed David in a production of Promises!
 Promises!).
 He has enjoyed working in venues as small as a 60-seat house for the world premiere of Doug Post’s The Wind in the Willows to those as large as the 1800-seat Paramount Theater for the inaugural production of their Broadway Series, My Fair Lady.

 He has also appeared in a number of Shakespeare’s comedies and dramas, in roles as diverse as Feste in Twelfth Night and the doomed Clarence in Richard III.
-His most recent performance was as the trouble father Peter Donnelley in Ann Noble’s And Neither Have I Wings to Fly.
+His most recent performance was as the troubled father Peter Donnelley in Ann Noble’s And Neither Have I Wings to Fly.
 Read more about David’s acting work.

 David is also a theater educator, with a B.A. in Speech and Theater Education from the University of Illinois at Urbana/Champaign and his M.A. in English Education from the University of Illinois at Chicago.
 In addition to his 22 years experience teaching at the secondary level, David is a specialist in teaching the Folio Method of approaching Shakespeare’s works for actors.
 In addition to teaching the Folio Technique for over two dozen productions at First Folio, and for productions at multiple other theaters, he had also led workshops for acting students at both the University of Illinois Dept. of Theatre and the Monmouth College Theater Department.